 String theory is probably one of the wildest theories that has ever come out of science.

 But to verify any theory, we need to design and run experiments.
-At the beginning of modern science, a person like Galileo could build their own instruments by hand and discover new things about the universe.
+At the beginning of modern science in the 17th Century, a person like Galileo could build their own instruments by hand and discover new things about the universe.

-At the cutting edge right now is the Large Hadron Collider, or LHC.
-It’s a facility so expensive (at $4.75 billion USD to build and $1 billion per year in running costs) that it requires the collaboration and funding from over 100 countries to keep it running.
+At the cutting edge of current science is the Large Hadron Collider, or LHC.
+It’s a facility so expensive (at $4.75 billion USD to build and $1 billion per year in running costs) that it requires the collaboration and funding from 100+ countries to keep it running.

 You can barely see the Earth next to the sun, let alone a human hair.

 We need to be able to measure strings with our instruments in order for string theory to be confirmed.
 The colossal distance between the smallest thing that we can measure right now and a string is why we aren’t even close.